 Ingredients and Substitutions

 - Beets: Since this is a slow cooker borscht, you’ll use peeled, raw beets that you cut into cubes.
-If you want to make the recipe on the stovetop, you’ll need to use roasted beets.
-See the Variations section for tips.
 Red beets will provide that beautiful borscht color, but you can use golden or chioggia beets if desired.

 - Potatoes: Use a starchy potato, such as Yukon gold or Russet.
 I use Yukon gold.